Turandot (Gozzi): 'J. Hoven'

 The lawyer and composer Johann Vesque von Püttlingen was a friend of Franz Schubert and Felix Mendelssohn.
 Born in the Lubomirski Palace, near Lublin, West Galicia, he grew up in Vienna and trained as a lawyer, rising to section director in the Austrian Foreign Ministry under Metternich.
 Under the pseudonym 'J. Hoven' (after Ludwig van Beethoven) he composed over 300 songs and 8 operas, among which was Turandot, Princess of Shiraz, libretto after Schiller, first performed on 3 October 1838.

 Andrea Maffei

 Schiller's play was re-translated into Italian by his friend Andrea Maffei in 1863.

 Antonio Bazzini

 Antonio Bazzini's opera Turanda, with a libretto by Antonio Gazzoletti, was first performed at La Scala, Milan, 13 January 1867.

 Bazzini later taught composition to Giacomo Puccini and Pietro Mascagni at the Milan Conservatory.

-Sabilla Novello
+Mary Sabilla Novello

-A free English translation from Schiller by Sabilla Novello was published in 1872.
+A free English translation from Schiller by Mary Sabilla Novello was published in 1872.
+Novello's adaptation is shorter and resuscitates, to a certain degree, the frivolous and decadent tone of Schiller's source; for example, Tartaglia is a source of comic relief, as he is in Gozzi's play, and at the end of the play the cast breaks out into a dance that is designed in part to provoke laughter from the audience, as opposed to enacting the solemn, dramatic denouement found in the original German text.